Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

 To validate the PGFFM, we compared different VFMs used as change-prior generators.
-Specifically, we evaluated STSF-Net performance with and without prior guidance, and with SAM, SAM2, and DinoV3 as change-prior generators, respectively.
-As shown in Table \ref{tab:performance_comparison}, on the Delta-SN6 dataset, the STSF-Net without PGFFM achieves an mIoU of 65.64$\%$ and 84.93$\%$ on the BRIGHT and Delta-SN6 datasets, respectively.
-When integrating PGFFM with different prior generators, i.e., SAM, SAM2, and DINOv3, the model consistently demonstrates improved performance, with mIoU reaching 88.16$\%$, 91.33$\%$, and 86.52$\%$, respectively.
+Specifically, we evaluated STSF-Net performance with and without prior guidance, and with SAM, SAM2, and DINOv3 as change-prior generators, respectively.
+As shown in Table \ref{tab:performance_comparison}, STSF-Net without PGFFM achieves an mIoU of 65.64$\%$ and 84.93$\%$ on the BRIGHT and Delta-SN6 datasets, respectively.
+When integrating PGFFM with different prior generators, i.e., SAM, SAM2, and DINOv3, the model consistently demonstrates improved performance, with mIoU reaching 88.16$\%$, 91.33$\%$, and 88.51$\%$ on Delta-SN6, respectively.
+Among them, DINOv3 slightly outperforms SAM (88.51$\%$ vs.\ 88.16$\%$), though both trail behind SAM2.
 This trend holds on the BRIGHT dataset as well, where the SAM2-based configuration achieves the highest mIoU of 67.91$\%$.
 The widespread performance improvements validate the effectiveness of the prior-guided fusion mechanism itself, rather than fortuitous advantages from specific visual models.
 Notably, the gains vary across different prior generators, with SAM2-based PGFFM yielding the best results due to its strong general segmentation capabilities and precise modeling of object boundaries, highlighting that prior quality is a critical factor influencing fusion performance.

 Qualitative visualizations (see Fig. \ref{fig11}) provide intuitive attribution for these improvements.
 Without prior guidance, feature response maps exhibit weak contrast between changed and unchanged regions, with weak activation in changed areas, making it difficult for the model to accurately localize change boundaries.
 After integrating PGFFM (particularly with SAM2 as the prior), activation intensity in true change regions is significantly enhanced, while activation in unchanged background regions is effectively suppressed, improving inter-class separability.
 The visual evidence demonstrates that PGFFM does not simply amplify all features but adaptively enhances discriminative features related to change semantics based on the prior, guiding the model to focus on essential differences.